Global uniqueness for the Calder\'on problem with Lipschitz conductivities: The proof of Theorem

-so we are done with the first term on the right-hand side of \eqref{es:derivativeMULT1} which completes the proof of \eqref{this} for the first multiplier.
+Using the fact that $2||\xi| - \tau|^{1/2}|\xi_n|\le ||\xi| - \tau|+ |\xi_n|^2$ this is clear by inspection as before.
+Thus we are done with the first term on the right-hand side of \eqref{es:derivativeMULT1} which completes the proof of \eqref{this} for the first multiplier.
 With this, we have completed the proof of the lemma. \end{proof}

 Returning to \eqref{es:plY1_2} and applying Lemma \ref{lem:pseudo-locality} with $N = 1$, we obtain

 for $\tau > 8MR$.
 With this bound \eqref{es:afterCOMMUTATOR} becomes,

 for $\tau > 8MR$.
 The second term on the right-hand side is negligible.
 Indeed, letting $C$ denote the implicit constant, we see that for $M > 4 C^2 R^2$ we can absorb the term by half of the left-hand side, and the proof is complete.